Gilianvandenhengel/dbfs_sync/README.md

 ## Description
 Autosync is a script that watches a folder for file changes and updates the same files on Databricks Filesystem (dbfs).

+The script watches your local files for any creation, modification or deletion.
+For create and modify filesystem events, it creates a call to the databricks CLI to copy overwrite that file to dbfs.
+If a local file is removed, it calls the remove command in the cli to remove the file from dbfs.

 ![](autosync_overview.png)

 - First it will copy all files of the targeted folder to dbfs.